Key Economic Sectors

 In 1988, the Thompson-Nicola Regional District established a Film Commission whose mandate was to promote the region as a location to the film and television industry.
 In 1998, a re-constituted Film Commission Board was established to better position itself and to take advantage of film industry opportunities.

-Also, numerous commercials have been shot for clients such as Toyota, Ford, Kodak, Miller Beer, Nescafe, Yamaha, Canadian Tire and Chivas Regal to name a few.
+Numerous feature films, movies of the week, television episodes and commercials have been filmed in the area.
 These projects provide a boost to the local economy with large production crews taking advantage of the services offered in the community and local residents obtaining parts as extras during filming.

 Mining holds promise for the area and will require significant capital investment to reactivate the limestone deposits in the area.
 The clay deposits in the region were once used for brick manufacturing and may be suitable for commercial development to supply the pottery market.Image: Clinton Museum